-This section introduces some cryptographic basic concepts that will be used during the paper.
+This section introduces some cryptographic basic concepts that will be used in the study.
 First, we introduce bilinear pairings, which are used in our proposed schemes, as well as some associated hardness assumptions.
 Next, we briefly describe the concepts of proxy re-encryption and secret sharing, since we use ideas from both types of cryptosystems.